michaelbarley/new-starter-demo-project/2_static HTML_CSS_site.md

 `height: 100vh;`: Here, vh stands for viewport height.
 It's a relative unit that means "1% of the height of the viewport".
 So height: 100vh; will make the element take up the entire height of the viewport.

-linear-gradient(to left, #c72092 , #6c14d0);: The linear-gradient() function creates an image consisting of a progressive transition between two or more colors along a straight line.
+`linear-gradient(to left, #c72092 , #6c14d0);`: The linear-gradient() function creates an image consisting of a progressive transition between two or more colors along a straight line.
 Its result is an object of the `<image>` data type, which can be used as a value of the background-image property.
 In this case, the gradient is going from right to left (specified by to left) starting from color #c72092 and ending with color #6c14d0.

 `-webkit-background-clip: text;`: The -webkit-background-clip CSS property determines whether an element's background, either the color or image, extends underneath its border.
 Here, it's being used with the value text, which will cause the background to clip to the foreground text.
 Note that this is a non-standard feature and it's not fully supported in all browsers.